The Highlanders (Doctor Who): Production

-While still an actor in the early 1960s this serial's director, Hugh David, had been considered for the role of the First Doctor but being only 38 years old at the time was deemed to be too young by the series' original producer Verity Lambert.
+The serial was directed by Hugh David; while he was still an actor in the early 1960s David had been considered for the role of the First Doctor, but as he was only 38 years old at the time, he was deemed to be too young by the series' original producer Verity Lambert.

-For the Battle of Culloden scenes, the stand-in location of Frensham Ponds in Surrey was used.

 The Highlanders was the first Doctor Who serial to have its videotapes wiped, which occurred on 9 March 1967, just two months after its broadcast.
 Only brief clips from episode 1 survive.

+Filming

+The Battle of Culloden scenes were filmed on location at Frensham Ponds in Surrey.
+Inverness Harbour was recreated by filming next to a water tank at the BBC's Ealing Studios.